hashimxali123/SQE-Assignment4/modularity.md

 We will also be using the Github platform for open-souce our project, as it is really necessary for the Academic portal to be secured so that not all persons can access and edit the code or changes the stuff.

+## Requirments:
+###    1. System shall have the secure modules.
+####   1.1 System shall have all the modules divided and must have a owner of a module taking care of particular one.
+###    2. System shall have a proper platform for sharing modules.
+####   2.1 System should use github to open-source modules.
+####   2.2 System should have proper admin of github for reviewing push and pull requests.